 It appears their recruiters missed an entry level lecture on recruitment.
 If they had, they’d know there isn’t a textbook outside of communist China validating their secretive approach.

 Pay secrecy during recruitment is linked to inequality, not ‘open’ conversations.

 Recruitment Beginners Lecture 1 is pretty standard, you’re told: PRICE POSITIONS NOT PEOPLE

 ‘Price jobs not people’ is common lingo in professional human resource management conversations.

-The screenshot of below shows how a Get Smarter suit miss the purpose of ethical and sustainable recruitment.
+The screenshot below shows how Get Smarter misses the purpose of ethical and sustainable recruitment.

 A recruitment advert must attract as many viable candidates as possible.
 To do so, wage transparency is essential – particularly if you wish to target women.